-In 2022, NVIDIA released the H100, marking a significant addition to their GPU lineup.
-Designed to both complement and compete with the A100 model, the H100 received an upgrade in 2023, boosting its VRAM to 80GB to match the A100’s capacity.
-Both GPUs are highly capable, particularly for computation-intensive tasks like machine learning and scientific calculations.
-However, there is a notable difference in their costs.
-This article will provide a detailed comparison of the H100 and A100, focusing on their performance metrics and suitability for specific use cases so you can decide which is best for you.
+Both GPUs remain highly capable for computation-intensive tasks like machine learning and scientific calculations.
+This article provides a detailed comparison of the H100 and A100, focusing on their performance metrics and suitability for specific workloads so you can decide which is best for your use case.

-What are the Performance Differences Between A100 and H100?
+What are the performance differences between A100 and H100?

 According to benchmarks by NVIDIA and independent parties, the H100 offers double the computation speed of the A100.
 This performance boost has two major implications: